beemojs/beemo/docs/provider.md

 ```

 The `args()` method is optional and can be used to define parsing rules for CLI options (powered by
-[yargs-parser](https://www.npmjs.com/package/yargs-parser#api)).
-If no rules are provided, Yargs
+[@boost/args](https://milesj.gitbook.io/boost/args)).
+If no rules are provided, default parsing
-default parsing rules will be used.
+rules will be used.

 The `execute()` method is required and is triggered when the `beemo run-script` command is ran.
 This
 method receives the current pipeline context as the 1st argument and options (parsed with `parse()`)